In brief

 The net seller price (prix net vendeur) is the sum actually received by the owner upon a property sale, excluding agency commission and notary fees.
 Understanding this concept allows any buyer to calculate the true cost of their purchase and negotiate more effectively in Paris in 2026.

 In Paris, an apartment listed at 850,000 euros does not cost 850,000 euros to the buyer.
 Between the net seller price, the FAI price, agency fees and notary fees, the gap can reach 80,000 to 100,000 euros on a property in this range.
-In 2026, with an average price per square metre oscillating between 9,200 and 10,800 euros depending on the arrondissement, this distinction is not a technicality: it is a concrete negotiation lever.
+In 2026, with an average price per square metre oscillating between 9,200 and 10,800 euros depending on the arrondissement, this distinction is not a technicality: it is a real negotiation lever.

 After more than 1,200 mandates completed since 2011, I observe that the majority of buyers still confuse these concepts when formulating their offer.
 This guide clarifies each price component to enable you to compare properties on an identical basis.